Your rights and obligations

 - two-thirds of the flats in the building must be owned by qualifying leaseholders

-- at least half the leaseholders in the block must be part of the management company, which is a private company run under specific rules
+- at least half the leaseholders in the block must be part of the management company, which is a private company run under specific rules.

-Usually, leaseholders either set up a management company or appoint a managing agent to carry out many of the landlord’s functions.
+Usually leaseholders either set up a management company or appoint a managing agent to carry out many of the landlord’s functions.

 Extending a lease

-Please note: At the time of writing, any lease with less than 80 years remaining will be costlier to extend.
+Please note: At time of writing, any lease with less than 80 years remaining will be costlier to extend.
 Independent guidance on lease extensions is available from the Leasehold Advisory Service.

-A lease extension is a statutory right for homeowners that own 100% of their flat provided you meet the qualifying criteria set out below.
-It is not a statutory right, however, for a shared-owner to have a lease extension granted until their share is 100%.
+A lease extension is a statutory right for homeowners that own 100% of their flat, provided you meet the qualifying criteria set out below.
+It is not a statutory right, however, for a shared owner to have a lease extension granted until their share is 100%.

-Red Kite also operate a discretionary scheme and we will consider applications from shared owners and leaseholders excluded from the statutory right.
+Red Kite also operate a discretionary scheme, and we will consider applications from shared owners and leaseholders excluded from the statutory right.

-Regulations about consulting leaseholders on major works are complicated but the main points are:
+Regulations about consulting leaseholders on major works are complicated, but the main points are:

-- We must also consult if we plan to enter into a 'qualifying long-term agreement' (QLTA) where the likely service charge cost to any one resident is more than £100 in any one year.
+- We must also consult if we plan to enter into a 'qualifying long-term agreement' (QLTA) where the likely service charge cost to any one leaseholder is more than £100 in any one year.
 A QLTA is a contract lasting over 12 months.